[The Art of Fiction]

 [Dostoyevsky and The Brothers Karamazov]

+Though one may deplore Dostoevsky’s prolixity, a fault he was well aware of, but could not, or would not, correct; though one may wish he had seen fit to avoid the improbabilities – improbabilities of character, improbabilities of incident – which cannot but disconcert the attentive reader; though one may think some of his ideas erroneous, The Brothers Karamazov remains a stupendous book.
+It has a theme of profound significance.
+Many critics have said that this was the quest of God; I, for my part, should have said it was the problem of evil.
+It is in the section called “Pro and Contra”, which Dostoevsky rightly considered the culminating point of his novel, that it is dealt with.
+“Pro and Contra” consists of a long monologue which Ivan delivers to the sweet Alyosha.
 To the human intelligence the existence of a God who is all-powerful and all-good seems incompatible with the existence of evil.
 That men should suffer for their sins seems reasonable enough, but that innocent children should suffer revolts the heart as well as the head.
 Ivan tells Alyosha a horrible story.
-A little serf boy, a child of eight, threw a stone and by accident lamed his master's favourite dog.
-His master, owner of great estates, had the child stripped naked and made to run; and as he ran he set his pack of hounds on him and he is torn to pieces before his mother's eyes.
+A little serf boy, a child of eight, threw a stone and by accident lamed his master’s favourite dog.
+His master, owner of great estates, had the child stripped naked and made to run; and as he ran he set his pack of hounds on him and he is torn to pieces before his mother’s eyes.
 Ivan is willing to believe that God exists, but he cannot accept the cruelty of the world God created.
 He insists that there is no reason for the innocent to suffer for the sins of the guilty; and if they do, and they do, God either is evil or does not exist.
 Dostoevsky never wrote with greater power than in this piece; but having written it, he was afraid of what he had done.
-The argument was cogent, but the conclusion repugnant to what with all his heart he wished to believe, namely that the world, for all its evil, is beautiful because it is creation of God.
+The argument was cogent, but the conclusion repugnant to what with all his heart he wished to believe, namely that the world, for all its evil, is beautiful because it is the creation of God.
 He hastened to write a refutation.
 No one was better aware than he that he had not succeeded.
 The section is tedious and the refutation unconvincing.

 The problem of evil still awaits solution, and Ivan Karamazov’s indictment has not yet been answered.